-The Midcoast Campus located in Brunswick, Maine had one reportable Clery offense for 2015.
-A drug violation resulting in a disciplinary action that occurred in Orion Hall dormitory.
+The Midcoast Campus located in Brunswick, Maine had 3 reportable Clery offenses for 2016.
+Three drug violations resulted in disciplinary actions that occurred in Orion Hall dormitory.

-The following Clery Statistics are for the South Portland campus:
+The following Clery Statistics are for the South Portland campus in 2016:

 Clery Crime Statistics - VAWA Offenses On Campus -Residence Halls